Orepap/Clust3D/Clust3D Parameters.md

 *Advanced*
 • With the "pca_auto" parameter value, the user can also manually select the no. of principal components by changing the "2" in `Clust3D/dim_red.py`.
-• The user can plot the PCA explained variance plot by setting the parameter `show_pca_plot` to True in `Clust3D/dim_red.py`.
+• The user can plot the PCA explained variance plot by setting the parameter `show_plot` to True in `Clust3D/dim_red.py`.
 • Each technique's parameters can be modified as desired in `Clust3D/dim_red.py`.

 ______________________________________________________________________________